GB News Launch Sees Them Capture Audience Triple That of Sky News

 - The TrotsApp crowd mostly held their tongue, probably because they’re hoping to be invited on the sofa at some point to provide “balance”.
 Nonetheless, Owen Jones still called it “budget” and Ash Sarkar said it was “all culture war, all the time.”
 Expect to see Sarkar on the show soon.

-GB News were pleased to say launch night saw them average 164,400 viewers with Sky News garnering only 57,000 viewers.
+GB News were pleased to say launch night saw them average 164,400 viewers, with Sky News garnering only 57,000.
 Can they surpass Sky News regularly?